Coagulation equations for aerosol dynamics: One-component equation

 The first step is to prove well-posedness for a truncated problem.
-The second step is to compute estimates that allow us to remove the truncation and to obtain well-posedness for the original problem.
+The second step is to obtain estimates that allow us to remove the truncation and to obtain well-posedness for the original problem.

 Let $B \subset \R_*$ be a compact set.
-We consider the space $\mathcal{M}(B)$ of finite signed measures supported on $B$.
 Note that all measures in $\mathcal{M}(B)$ are bounded.
 Note that from the hypotheses of Theorem \ref{thm:well-posed} on the kernel we have that

 The truncated operator $L^B: \mathcal{M}(B) \times \R \to \mathcal{M}(B) \times \R $ is defined by